AaronCWacker/CV/README.md

 As an **AI teacher** on a weekly basis with my AI Zero to Hero course and annual global Hackathon leader, I have helped train over 3000 engineers on using AI for health care.
 I've also run Optum's Global Hackathon since 2019-2022 with over 2500 engineers.
 My weekly AI Zero to Hero class through **Optum Technology University** taught Generative AI, Streamlit, Python, Gradio, Huggingface Model, Dataset, and Space development.
 As a teacher I've achieved a **Net Promoter Score of 97.7% promoters** by helping others learn to build AI apps quickly and comprehensively using the latest AI techniques.
 **

-# Overall Skills Assessment for AI (OTU Teacher & Contributor)
+# Overall Skills Assessment for AI - Optum Technology University (OTU) Teacher & Contributor
 1. 🔧 Systems Infrastructure: Hardware, OS, and distributed HPC deployments.
 9/10
 2. 💻 Software Cloud MLOps: Cloud infrastructure, ML frameworks, and automation.
 8/10
 3. 🤖 Machine Learning AI: Large–scale architectures, distributed training, and inference.
 8/10